Underwater diving environment: Underwater

-An underwater environment is a environment of, and immersed in, liquid water in a natural or artificial feature (called a body of water), such as an ocean, sea, lake, pond, reservoir, river, canal, or aquifer.
+An underwater environment is an environment of, and immersed in, liquid water in a natural or artificial feature (called a body of water), such as an ocean, sea, lake, pond, reservoir, river, canal, or aquifer.
 Some characteristics of the underwater environment are universal, but many depend on the local situation.

 A number of human activities are conducted in the more accessible parts of the underwater environment.
 These include research, underwater diving for work or recreation, and underwater warfare with submarines.
 This environment is hostile to humans in many ways and often inaccessible, and therefore relatively little explored.

 An immediate obstacle to human activity under water is that human lungs cannot naturally function in this environment.
 Any penetration into the underwater environment for more than a few minutes requires artificial aids to maintain life.
 The raised ambient pressure is a problem for any gas-filled spaces like the mouth, ears, paranasal sinuses and lungs. and can cause barotrauma.
 The raised pressure also affects the solution of breathing gases in the tissues over time, and can lead to a range of adverse effects, such as inert gas narcosis, and oxygen toxicity.
 Decompression must be controlled to avoid bubble formation in the tissues and the consequent symptoms of decompression sickness.
 With a few exceptions, the underwater environment tends to cool the unprotected human body.
 This heat loss will generally lead to hypothermia eventually.
 Entrainment of a diver by moving water can cause injury by impacting the diver against hard objects or moving them to inappropriate depths.